minprog/webprogrammeren/Problems/2 profile/profile.md

 1. CSS, _Cascading Style Sheets_, which is used to describe the aesthetics of websites; and
 1. JavaScript, which is used to make websites interactive and dynamic.

-Create a simple homepage that introduces yourself, your favorite hobby or extracurricular, or anything else of interest to you.
+Create a simple profile page that introduces yourself, your favorite hobby or extracurricular, your interests (music, books, food) and/or your motivation to study Information Science.

 ## Getting Started

 Here's how to download this problem's "distribution code" (i.e., starter code) into your own CS50 IDE.
 Log into [CS50 IDE](https://ide.cs50.io/) and then, in a terminal window, execute each of the below.

 1. Execute `cd` to ensure that you're in `~/` (i.e., your home directory).
-1. Execute `wget https://webik.mprog.nl/course/problems/2%20homepage/homepage.zip` to download a (compressed) ZIP file with this problem's distribution.
+1. Execute `wget https://webik.mprog.nl/course/problems/2%20profile/profile.zip` to download a (compressed) ZIP file with this problem's distribution.
-1. Execute `unzip homepage.zip` to uncompress that file.
+1. Execute `unzip profile.zip` to uncompress that file.
-1. Execute `rm homepage.zip` followed by `yes` or `y` to delete that ZIP file.
+1. Execute `rm profile.zip` followed by `yes` or `y` to delete that ZIP file.
 1. Execute `ls`.
-You should see a directory called `homepage`, which was inside of that ZIP file.
+You should see a directory called `profile`, which was inside of that ZIP file.
-1. Execute `cd homepage` to change into that directory.
+1. Execute `cd profile` to change into that directory.
 1. Execute `ls`.
 You should see this problem's distribution, including `index.html` and `styles.css`.
 1. You can immediately start a server to view the site by running